Case Studies In Business, Industry And Government Statistics

 A Journal affiliated with the French Statistical Society

-Volume 5 Number 2 will appear in the fall of 2013.
+Volume 6 Number 1 will appear in the spring of 2014.

 Call for Papers